vmandic/meds-processor/README.md

   - The longest and thughest.
 Continues on part/2 where you have downloaded spreadsheet docs that need parsing into C# models.
 You will learn to use the `NPOI` spreadsheets parsing library to extract relevant data for your C# model classes.
 Upon finishing you will have a single dataset of transformed and organized data.

 - **part/4** ([Practical .NET Core 🚀— write a scraper, fetcher & .xls(x) parser.
 Part 4: Secure REST web API](https://medium.com/@vekzdran/practical-net-core-write-a-web-scraper-fetcher-excel-parser-part-4-secure-rest-web-api-b07d002c0bac))
-  - The shortest and cutest, kidding, the longest.
-Continues on part/3 where you now reogranize the front facing Web API application and introduce new Controller code to expose a friendly REST-like API to server desired JSON to a client query sent over HTTP(S).
+  - The shortest & cutest, jk, the longest & toughest!
+Continues on part/3 where you now organize the front facing web API app and introduce new Controller code to expose a friendly RESTful API serving JSON content to client requests sent over HTTP(S).
 You will learn how to throttle, authenticate (with JWT) and authorize requests.
-Also you will give the client an overview of your API through a `Swagger` library documentation page based upon your Controllers and Actions.
+Also, you will give the client an overview of your API through an Open API spec with `Swagger` docs based upon your well documented Controllers and Actions.

 ## Caveats 🤕